alpdias/tax-schedule/README.md

 Script <strong>Python</strong> to obtain the tax agenda of the Federal Revenue (http://receita.economia.gov.br/acesso-rapido/agenda-tributaria) and generate a text file in the model csv.

-#### ATTENTION ####

-This script was integrated as a basis in a Django project, where a Web Application was created using <strong>Python</strong>, <strong>Django</strong> and <strong>JavaScript</strong> to obtain the tax agenda of federal revenue (http://receita.economia.gov.br/acesso-rapido/agenda-tributaria) and generate a text file in the csv template for download or an integration file for the Microsoft Outlook calendar depending on the user's choice .

-<strong>Available in my portfolio:</strong> https://paulodeveloper.netlify.app/

 Progress -> 100%

 Python</br>